 The Galaxy A70 flaunts high-end features at low end, $325.00, prices and can easily be considered a best smartphone.
 Among these high-end features is a super-long battery life, fast charging, Super AMOLED display, three rear cameras, and many, many others.
 It makes you wonder how the A70 Samsung Galaxy can justify its measly price-tag.
+You might want to compare the Galaxy A70 to our LG G5 review if you’re still not sure of which smartphone you want to buy.

 Why We Like It – Samsung Galaxy A70